 Fresh meats and poultry are naturally low in sodium, however, processed meats and poultry require the addition of salts or phosphates to improve functionality and flavor.
 Potassium salt functions the same as salt to bind proteins together, inhibit microbial growth by decreasing water activity and increase water-binding capacity improving texture, tenderness and palatability of meat.

-In most applications, Salt for Life® 100 can be used as a 1:1 replacement for sodium chloride at up to a 50% replacement and generally requires no modification to the order of inclusion.
+In most applications, Salt for Life® can be used as a replacement for up to 50% replacement of sodium chloride and generally requires no modification to the order of inclusion.

 |Item||Category||Industry Benchmark*||Nutek solution||Reduction|

 * “Draft Guidance for Industry: Voluntary Sodium Reduction Goals: Target Mean and Upper Bound Concentrations for Sodium in Commercially Processed, Packaged, and Prepared Foods.”
 FDA U.S. Food and Drug Administration IV Appendix, Table 1, June 2016, www.fda.gov/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/ucm494732.htm.
 Updated 11 July 2016.